 If you find yourself in a scenario where one of the FSMO roles is unavailable (say, for example, the PDC emulator), you need to act quickly to get all your FSMO roles back up and running again.
 If you know that a particular FSMO role is going to undergo scheduled maintenance, you should transfer the FSMO role to a different DC.
 If the worst should occur, and your FSMO role crashes, you can always seize the FSMO role to another domain controller as a last resort.

-It’s absolutely vital that you are proactively and continuously monitoring Active Directory security in order to prevent insider threats, privilege abuse, and brute force attacks.
+It’s absolutely vital that you are proactively and continuously monitoring Active Directory changes in order to prevent insider threats, privilege abuse, and brute force attacks.
 Unsure about how to do this?
-Get in touch with us today and see how Lepide helps monitor and secure AD.
+Schedule a demo with one of our engineers today and see how Lepide Active Directory Auditor helps monitor and secure AD.